pablo-esteban/webcam_capture/README.md

 A python script for capturing screenshots from a USB webcam.
 - Flexible number of USB webcams
 - Overlays Campaign ID and Timestamp info
-- No custom configuration required
+- No on-site configuration required
+- Can be run by Windows Task Scheduler

 ## Authors